 When an officer has reasonable suspicion to believe that a detainee may have ingested contraband or concealed contraband in a body cavity, and the methods of search specified above are inappropriate or likely to result in physical injury to the detainee, the facility administrator or designee may authorize that the detainee be placed in a room or cell to be closely observed by staff until the detainee has voided or passed the contraband or until sufficient time has elapsed to preclude the possibility that the detainee is concealing contraband.
+Opposite gender observation shall only occur in in exigent circumstances, the occurrence of which must be documented.

-2. Requirements for "Dry Cells"
+2. Requirements for "Dry Cell"